In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 (Photo: Wikimedia Commons)

 What Hart is describing is social democracy, not socialism.
 Democratic socialism is the systematic transformation of capitalism (private ownership and market exchange) into socialism (state ownership and control of the economy), while social democrats embrace capitalism, looking for ways to make it more equitable.
-Social democrats and democratic socialists may dovetail on some incremental policies but they have divergent missions.
+Social democrats and democratic socialists may dovetail on some incremental policies, but they have divergent missions.

-Let’s assume Sanders, Ocasio-Cortez, and others want a more equitable market system of government.
-Let’s go further and agree to Hart’s questionable protest that this is all socialism means.
-Hart acknowledges that “socialism” is a freighted word.
+Let's assume Sanders, Ocasio-Cortez, and others want a more equitable market system of government.
+Let's go further and agree with Hart's questionable protest that this is all socialism means.
+Hart acknowledges that "socialism" is a freighted word.
 Why are they using a freighted word to describe their position?
 People promote similar policies all over the world without using this language and have done it for generations in the United States.
 They choose the word precisely because it is inflammatory.
 They are populist demagogues.

 Hart is wrong about Europe.
 While there are cadres of democratic socialists throughout Europe, there are no democratic socialist governments.
 There are a great many social democracies.
-“Socialism” is not a widely embraced term.
+"Socialism" is not a widely embraced term.
 Sweden experimented with democratic socialism from the 1970s to the 1990s before returning to their present social democratic capitalism.
-Furthermore, Scandinavian countries are among the most free-market countries in the world.
-Their generous social safety net is oriented around capitalist self-interest, not a sense of altruism.
-They designed their nets to maximize the productivity of people in their capitalist economy.
-This is not Democratic Socialism.

-Posted at 01:55 PM in Capitalism and Markets, Economics, Politics, Socialism | Permalink | Comments (0)
+Posted at 01:55 PM in Capitalism and Markets, Economics, Politics, Public Policy, Socialism | Permalink | Comments (0)

-Posted at 12:11 PM in Economic Development, Generations & Trends, Poverty, Weatlh and Income Distribution | Permalink | Comments (0)
+Posted at 12:11 PM in Economic Development, Poverty, Trends: Economic, Trends: Social, Wealth and Income | Permalink | Comments (0)

 "It seems inaccurate to me to label the Scandinavian model of capitalism as “socialism,” but arguing over definitions of imprecise and emotionally charged terms is a waste of breath.
 What does bother me is when the “socialist” label becomes a substitute for actually studying the details of how different varieties of capitalism have functioned and malfunctioned, with an eye to what concrete lessons can be learned."